steveworld/search/README.md

 # Introduction

+Flume sink that extracts search documents from Apache Flume events (using Apache Tika and Solr Cell), transforms them and loads them into Apache Solr.
-TODO.
-For documentation see the [Cloudera Wiki](https://wiki.cloudera.com/display/engineering/SolrCloud4+Load+Tests).
+For documentation see the [Cloudera Wiki](https://wiki.cloudera.com/display/engineering/Flume+Solr+Sink).